HARDSHIPS OF A GERMAN FAMILY

 Fifty-six years have passed since those eventful days.
 My days have been filled with joys and sorrows, but I very well recollect the happenings undimmed and clear.
 My aim in putting this down on paper is mainly to remind the youth of today that they owe to the pioneers all honor and respect for blazing the trail for their own prosperity and the wonderful developments the country now enjoys.

 20,000+ more pages of Texas history, written by those who lived it!
-Searchable flash drive or DVD here
+Searchable flash drive here

 Get 352 issues packed with stories like the one you just read